sec-bit/vscode-secbit-ssae/README.md

   // Only enable the checks in this list.
 Enable all checks when the list contains no valid entry.
   "secbit.enables": [],

   // Disable SMT-solver-related checks.
+This is set to true when using soljson.
   "secbit.noSMT": false,

   // Run SECBIT static analysis on file save.
   "secbit.onSave": false,

   // Path to the SECBIT-extended solc.
-Use the default solc in PATH by default.
+Use soljson by default.
   "secbit.solc": ""
 ```